Espiego/Crypcur/README.md

   "block": { ... }
 }
 Create a New Transaction
-Creates a transaction to be added to the next mined block.
+Adds a new transaction to the pending transactions list.

 http
 Copy code